IBM/event-automation/_tutorials/ep-tutorial-6.md

    If you wanted to keep the top three selling styles for each hour, for example, you would set this to 3.

 1. Choose the output properties that will be useful to return.

-   These can be renamed to make them easier to understand.

    [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example6-15.png "top-n node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example6-15.png "top-n node")